Overcoming Common Challenges in Project Management

 - Define Clear Objectives: Start with a well-documented project scope that outlines deliverables, timelines, and boundaries.

-- Implement Change Control Processes: Require formal approval for any changes to the project scope, ensuring all stakeholders are aligned.
+- Implement Change Control Processes: Establish a formal process for evaluating and approving changes to the project scope.

 - Communicate Regularly: Keep stakeholders informed about the impact of changes on the project’s timeline and budget.